baggachipz/dumb-musings/src/blog/posts/brain-time.md

 date: 2026-08-25
 ---

 I recently listened to [Neil deGrasse Tyson's podcast](https://startalkmedia.com/show/your-inner-cosmos-with-david-eagleman/) With David Eagleman.
 In it, they discussed an [experiment](https://edge.org/conversation/brain-time) where people's perception of timing is skewed; sometimes, something can appear to happen before it even does.
-This fascinated me, so I cobbled together a little demonstration to play with.
+This fascinated me, so I (and Claude) cobbled together a little demonstration to play with.
 Enjoy!

 <iframe
   id="brain-time"